-- Identify the misconception and create your video as though this misconception were in fact "the truth."
+A round of ideation and winnowing may be in order.
+A small dose of educational literature is encouraged—is the misconception you have chosen widely recognized as problematic?2.
+Identify the misconception and create your video as though this misconception were in fact “the truth.”

 - Create a short script for your video (a long paragraph can take 30 seconds to read – time yourself!).
 Make sure the script and the accompanying video will “tell a story.”
 What evidence will the viewer be able to use to discover the truth?
 What story arc does this video take?